 Where do we want to be?
 (Goal) How will we get there?
-(Objective) 2021-2022 Actions Inclusive employment opportunities for all, sustainable jobs and investment and a diverse economy Implement A Stronger Greater Bendigo: Economic Development Strategy Support the redevelopment of the Bendigo Showgrounds Upgrade the Bendigo Livestock Exchange Support the roll out of the the Startup Central Victoria project to support regional innovation Develop a governance and partnership model for implementation of a Stronger Greater Bendigo Support COVID-19 relief and recovery initiatives including the Jobs Advocate, Business Concierge and Hospitality; and Community Employment Connector programs Implement the Small Business Grants Program Develop an investment prospectus for the City (Invest Bendigo) and Loddon Mallee region Finalise costings and scope for increased shade at the Bendigo Livestock Exchange Complete upgrade works at the Bendigo Showgrounds Support the implementation of applied Research and Development programs (Advanced Manufacturing) with La Trobe and Deakin universities Commence development of an Employment Strategy for Greater Bendigo that responds to the Macklin review 2.
-Education and training pathways that fulfil the city's employment needs Work with local education and training providers to respond to community needs Implement the Early Years Infrastructure Strategy Support the continued roll out of the Bendigo Education Plan Participate in the Schools Industry Roundtable as part of the Bendigo Education Plan implementation Implement immediate actions from the Early Years Infrastructure Strategy Advocate to La Trobe University to introduce a Bachelor of Environmental Health training Identify emerging industry trends to better support career pathways, mapping, and planning 3.
-A transformed and revitalised City Centre Implement the City Centre Plan Support the roll out of 100GB Bendigo establishing Greater Bendigo as the technology hub of Victoria Following completion of the current trial, update Council's Outdoor Dining Policy Review the Outdoor Dining Code of Practice Develop a planning scheme amendment to implement the City Centre Plan Continue the Hargreaves Mall beautification including installation of the proposed shade structure and large LED screen Develop a planning scheme amendment for the removal of minimum car parking rates from the City of Greater Bendigo Planning Scheme Commence planning stage for the proposed multi-deck car park in Market Street Deliver a business case that helps support ongoing investment in connectivity improvements for Bendigo and the Loddon Campaspe region Deliver a regional prospectus to attract additional funding for improvement to connectivity, digital skills, and capability for Bendigo and the region
+(Objective) 2021-2022 Actions Inclusive employment opportunities for all, sustainable jobs and investment and a diverse economy Implement economic development strategy, A Stronger Greater Bendigo 2030 Support the redevelopment of the Bendigo Showgrounds Upgrade the Bendigo Livestock Exchange Support the roll out of the Startup Central Victoria project to support regional innovation Support the development of the Bendigo Regional Dementia in Heathcote Develop a governance and partnership model for implementation of a Stronger Greater Bendigo Support COVID-19 relief and recovery initiatives including the Jobs Advocate, Business Concierge and Hospitality; and Community Employment Connector programs Implement the Small Business Grants Program Develop an investment prospectus for the City (Invest Bendigo) and Loddon Mallee region Finalise costings and scope for increased shade at the Bendigo Livestock Exchange Complete upgrade works at the Bendigo Showgrounds Support the implementation of applied Research and Development programs (Advanced Manufacturing) with La Trobe and Deakin universities Commence development of an Employment Strategy for Greater Bendigo that responds to the Macklin Review Advocate for and support the development of the Bendigo Regional Dementia Village in Heathcote Education and training pathways that fulfil the city's employment needs Work with local education and training providers to respond to community needs Implement the Early Years Infrastructure Strategy Support the continued roll out of the Bendigo Education Plan Participate in the Schools Industry Roundtable as part of the Bendigo Education Plan implementation Implement immediate actions from the Early Years Infrastructure Strategy Advocate to La Trobe University to introduce a Bachelor of Environmental Health training Identify emerging industry trends to better support career pathways, mapping and planning 3.
+A transformed and revitalised City Centre Implement the City Centre Plan Support the roll out of 100GB Bendigo, establishing Greater Bendigo as the technology hub of Victoria Following completion of the current trial, update Council's Outdoor Dining Policy Review the Outdoor Dining Code of Practice Develop a planning scheme amendment to implement the City Centre Plan Continue the Hargreaves Mall beautification, including installation of the proposed shade structure and large LED screen Develop a planning scheme amendment for the removal of minimum car parking rates from the Greater Bendigo Planning Scheme Commence planning stage for the proposed multi-deck car park in Market Street Deliver a business case that helps support ongoing investment in connectivity improvements for Bendigo and the Loddon Campaspe region Deliver a regional prospectus to attract additional funding for improvement to connectivity, digital skills, and capability for Bendigo and the region